NIH-CIT-OIR-SPIS/VideoAPA_DVR_Synch/README.md

 # HARDWARE NEEDED
-- 4 Raspberry Pi 3B (RPi)  (You can also utilize RPi 4B however different instructions may apply for display and microSD card requirments)
+- Raspberry Pi 3B (RPi)
-- 4 NoIR Camera V2
+- Raspberry Pi Cameras
+(Can be from only the follwoing type:
+RPi Camera V2 or V2 NoIR, or Raspberry Pi High Quality Camera)
 - Computer with Ethernet capabilities
-- 1 Linksys LRT224 router and more gigabit Routers if need be (at least 7 open ethernet ports, one for each RPi, one for Host PC, and 2 as intermediaries between the two routers)
+- 1 [Linksys LRT224](https://www.linksys.com/lrt214-business-gigabit-vpn-router/LRT214.html) router and more Ethernet switches if need be (one ethernet for each RPi, and extra ports for Host PC, and 2 as intermediaries between the two routers)

-- Micro USB power cables (A-Male to Micro-B), with a current supply of at least 2 A (Amps) (possibly more for hooking up NoIR Cameras) or at least 3.5 Amps if using RPi 4B
+- Micro USB power cables (A-Male to Micro-B), with a current supply of at least 2 A (Amps) (possibly more for hooking up cameras) or at least 3.5 Amps if using RPi 4B

-- 7 Cat 6 Ethernet cables (depending one whether or not you have 1 or 2 Gigabit routers)
+- \>1 Ethernet cable for each RPi and one more for the Host PC
 - USB keyboard and mouse (to connect to a RPi, via USB ports)
 - HDMI Cable (to connect RPi to display)
 - Display with HDMI capabilities (Or remote in to Raspberry pi's via SSH)
-- 4 microSD cards that are at least 16GB in size however I recommend 32GB as it is not signifficantly more expensive (about a $1 to $2 difference as of 2020) and will work better with later versions of RPi's (such as RPi 4B)
+- 4 microSD cards that are at least 8GB in size however I recommend 32GB as it is not signifficantly more expensive (about a $1 to $2 difference as of 2020) and will work better with later versions of RPi's (such as RPi 4B)
-- An microSD card to SD card adapter
+- A microSD card to USB adapter (if your PC does not have a microSD card port)
--If your PC doesn't have an SD card port then please get a usb adapter that can both READ and WRITE to and from the microSD card.
 - FLASH DRIVE ( >32GB can cause problems if not formatted in FAT32 but as long as it is formatted with FAT32 and not exFAT or other format you should be fine)
-- A seperate keyboard and mouse with USB plugs and connect to RPi
+- A seperate keyboard and mouse with USB plugs and connect to RPi (or SSH/VNC into RPi)

 # SETTING UP SOFTWARE needed on PC with Ubuntu 18.04/20.04
 (**Note whenever the terminal prompts you with: